 What is the role of a career coach?

 The role is to assist their clients with the process of changing careers.
 To help them before, during and after the change.
 It is to make the choice and transition in positions as easy as possible, so the stress of change is minimal.

 The best way to choose a career coach is through word of mouth.
 Talk to a community of coaches and aspiring coaches like the Austerity Health Facebook Group.
 Ask questions so you can get a feel for the personality and point of view of the possible coaches.
 The key is to find a fit.
 You and your coach should be a fit with each other, there should be no awkwardness, embarrassment, or hesitation between the two of you.

 Ask yourself if you are at ease with the prospect of changing careers.
 Are you being forced to change careers, due to downsizing, or layoffs?
 Is the change a welcome or dreaded occurrence?
 If you are not excited about the change, then having a career change coach to give you the support you need is a great idea.

 Simple, get a career change coach.
 They will walk you through the process of figuring out what your skills and talents are.
-They also help you identify your passions that will allow you to feel like what out do isn’t even work.
-They can also give you career options of jobs, and positions you didn’t even know existed.
+They also help you identify your passions that will allow you to feel like what out do isn’t even working.
+They can also give you career options or jobs, and positions you didn’t even know existed.
 They will be an invaluable resource in your quest to change careers.